TallKite/linnstrument-firmware/README.md

 WARNING: installing this fork deletes your Linnstrument's settings and calibration (for now, fix coming soon).

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
+Afterwards, turn off UPDATE OS mode, otherwise the Linnstrument won't send midi.
 2) Download the latest version of linnstrument-firmware.ino.bin from this github.
 Important: if on a mac, put the .bin file on your **desktop**.
-3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: immediately after you download (and possibly unzip) the updater, put it in the same folder as the .bin file from step 2.
+3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download (and possibly unzip) the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
 4) Check your OS version to confirm the update.
 It should be 234.08A.
-If not, try using the 2.3.0 updater instead.
+If not, reboot and try again, or try using the 2.3.0 updater instead.
+5) Turn off UPDATE OS mode, otherwise the Linnstrument won't send midi.

 -------- UPGRADING/UNINSTALLING --------

 IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
 Say no if you're updating to a new version of microLinn.
-This avoids deleting your microtonal data needlessly.
+This avoids deleting your microtonal user settings needlessly.
 Say yes otherwise (e.g. if you're going back to an official (non-microtonal) version of the firmware).
-This does delete your microtonal data, which is necessary in order to avoid deleting all your other user settings plus your calibration data.
+This does delete your microtonal user settings, which is necessary in order to avoid deleting all your other user settings plus your calibration data.

 -------- NON-MICROTONAL FEATURES --------